Help Us Help Others:

 1. Most of all, get your child a helmet they will be proud to wear and show off to their friends (which encourages helmet use among them, too).
 Make your helmets a show-off item among your family.
 They sell many character helmets for younger children.
 As your kids get older, you can consider getting flames, dragons, or other designs airbrushed on.
 (Some tattoo shops will do this, and you can also search the Internet for local airbrush artists or ask about such services in bike shops.)
 Make their helmet something they take pride in wearing.

-Getting kids to wear their helmet
+Getting your child to wear their bicycle helmet

 1. Be sure to wear a helmet yourself.
 A February 2009 Consumer Reports survey found that only 30% of people wear a helmet when riding a bicycle, while 11% do so occasionally, and 5.8% never wear a helmet.
 Kids really do emulate your behavior, and you want to show them that you value your own safety and take the threat seriously.